TanmoySG/logsmith-monitor/documentation/architecture/planning.md

     - Currently the Console logs only "Running at localhost:8080"
     - It Should also print the incoming logs
         - Like `context @ publisher | {incoming log}`
+- **Multi-Monitor Support**
+    - Support for publishing logs to multiple logsmith-monitors
+    - Use separate threads(?) for each monitor
+    - [Needs some more thoughts]

 #### Features Planned (yet)